 - Complex Numbers

 - Linear Algebra (matrix math)

 - BYU Math 112, 113, and 119 Practice Exams

 Mathematical Computer Tools

 When problem solving, chemical engineers often solve complex mathematical problems.
-Several computer tools, including Mathcad and Excel, can be used to aid these calculations.
-Below are links to tutorials and tips on using these tools.
+Several computer tools, including Python and Excel, can be used to aid these calculations.
+ChEn 263 notes and tutorials may be found here.